Giant otter

 The giant otter ranges across north-central South America; it lives mostly in and along the Amazon River and in the Pantanal.
 Its distribution has been greatly reduced and is now discontinuous.
 Decades of poaching for its velvety pelt, peaking in the 1950s and 1960s, considerably diminished population numbers.
 The species was listed as endangered in 1999 and wild population estimates are typically below 5,000.
 The Guianas are one of the last real strongholds for the species, which also enjoys modest numbers – and significant protection – in the Peruvian Amazonian basin.
 It is one of the most endangered mammal species in the Neotropics.
 Habitat degradation and loss is the greatest current threat.
-The giant otter is also rare in captivity; in 2003, only 60 animals were being held.
+They are also rare in captivity; in 2003, only 60 giant otters were being held.

 The giant otter shows a variety of adaptations suitable to an amphibious lifestyle, including exceptionally dense fur, a wing-like tail, and webbed feet.
 The species prefers freshwater rivers and streams, which are usually seasonally flooded, and may also take to freshwater lakes and springs.
 It constructs extensive campsites close to feeding areas, clearing large amounts of vegetation.
 The giant otter subsists almost exclusively on a diet of fish, particularly characins and catfish, but may also eat crabs, turtles, snakes and small caimans.
-It has no serious natural predators other than humans, although it must compete with other predators, such as the Neotropical otter, jaguar, and various crocodilian species, for food resources.
+It has no serious natural predators other than humans, although it must compete with other predators, such as the Neotropical otters and various crocodilian species, for food resources.